liquidapps-io/docs/docs/developers/zeus-getting-started.md

 ```

 ### zeus-config.js
-Configure zeus environments available to interact with
+Configure zeus environments available to interact with.
+The `zeus-config.js` file is located in the root of an unboxed directory.
 ```
     module.exports = {
         defaultArgs:{